deepskies/cosmoNODE/logistics/log.md

 		+ linear model in torch trained
 			- found that, since the value count distribution of targets is unequal, the model learns to just pick the most common class

+	+ 3:00 - 5:00 PM
+		RL and NODE meetings. decision to focus on 1D time for light curve prediction (NO CLASSIFICATION YET)

+7/3/19

+	+ 9:00 AM
+		+ built torch dataloader for the task below

+		+ reading through ode_demo and repurposing cosmoNODE/ode_demo.py to handle light curve data

+	+ 2:40 PM

+		+ ode_flux almost ready for testing, last leg of debugging and tensor shape fitting

+		+ have a meeting at 3, wouldn't be able to finish, cleaned repository